-You should have explained to you how the test will work, what the possible results mean and be asked how you would react to whatever result you get.
+The person testing you should explain how the test will work, what the possible results mean and they should explore with you how you would react to whatever result you get.

-Blood will be taken either from your arm or, if you’re having a rapid HIV test, from a finger prick blood sample.
-The blood sample from your arm is sent to a lab with, depending where you test.
+Blood will be taken either from your arm or, if you’re having a rapid HIV test, from a finger-prick blood sample.
+The blood sample from your arm is then sent to a lab.

 A blood sample from your arm is sent to a lab with the results ready within a day or up to a week later.